aliaksei-yakhnenka/vagrant-tve/README.md

 Vagrant configuration for TVE developers
 Based on PuPHPet (https://puphpet.com)

+## Pre-requisites
+- Install vagrant
+- Install virtualbox

 ## Usage
 - clone repo
 - run `vagrant up`
-- use `hosts` folder for your sites
+- use `hosts` synced folder for your sites
 - use `local.vagrant/adminer` for adminer
 - use port 10000 for xdebug